TylerYep/torchinfo/README.md

             contains the batch dimension, which is used in all calculations.
             Default: None

-    branching (bool):
-            Whether to use the branching layout for the printed output.
-            Default: True

     col_names (Iterable[str]):
             Specify which columns to show in the output.
 Currently supported:
             ("input_size", "output_size", "num_params", "kernel_size", "mult_adds")